 3D Animated Camera Movement

-Notice how the camera in the first (3D) animation is able to manuever through and around objects in smooth, continuous motion without having to make dramatic jump cut between different perspectives.
+Notice how the camera in the first (3D) animation is able to maneuver through and around objects in smooth, continuous motion without having to make a dramatic jump cut between different perspectives.

 In the 2D animation, whenever a perspective needs to change, it quickly cuts or fades to a new perspective with no camera movement.
 You can see this in the example below when the perspective quickly cuts from a side view of the spine to a top view of the vertebrae.

-This is because the camera in the 3D animation is moving around an actual 3D object we created with three-dimentional context and texture you can see from every angle.
-If we were to try to make a similar camera movements in the 2D animation, the spine would look like a paper-thin, two-dimentional illustration (see below).
+This is because the camera in the 3D animation is moving around an actual 3D object we created with three-dimensional context and texture you can see from every angle.
+If we were to try to make a similar camera movement in the 2D animation, the spine would look like a paper-thin, two-dimensional illustration (see below).

 There are Pros and Cons for each approach.
 The 2D animation was created and rendered in a fifth of the time and cost of the 3D animation.
 The 3D animation helped return a $2.1M verdict for a routine case involving a herniated disc after a rear-end collision.